SwiftUI Animation Techniques

 }

-SwiftUI interpolates between values using the animation's timing curve:
+SwiftUI interpolates values using the selected timing curve:

 // SwiftUI internally does something like this: